michi1438/michi1438/PERSONAL/blog_to_be.md

 I also believe this is what I see as a grown up in the stories of Sylvain Tesson, Robert Macfarlane, and Nicolas Bouvier, they all tickle my (now appearing more poetique) kid need for adventure...

+# 03/02/2023
+It shouldn't take me very long to find a theme every morning, I can write on any subject as long as I write, knowing little or nothing is going to be good.
+So why do I start writting again ?
+I mean for this small 30 minutes exercise to be a time for my thoughts to coalesce and sharpen, It is a good way to practice a different type of typing (the "creative" one), learn a little english, and spelling (altought this would never be the main point for me).
+It is also very important to link different steps in a routine before any progress is made on the "self improvement" that I would like to self impose, but I keep postponing...
+I think those lines summerize my thougths on the subject.
+For the same reason, as part of a plan for self improvement, I've not been biting my nails, I wouldn't stop smoking completely because this is a bit of the crux of the list but I won't make it an automatic responce. going back to math every evening for about 1 hour, before reading before falling a sleep, no more movies before going to bed no more podcast to fall a sleep to, if I have to take a break from work it should be outside or something thoughtful not games, maybe chess, guitar is a good one, a new project turning computers into servers, building a kite, speed typing or reading...
+In the same vein no more added sugars keep food plain and the final aim is to taste more subtleties and be more endurant.

+On a different subject, I'll end with an anecdote, something I found intresting, the gecko sticks to a glass surface in vertical position or upside down position of a horizontal pane of glass by the Van der Waals effect, what is suprising is that there is no liquide or use of surface tention...
+The phenomena can be conpared to trying to pull apart two books whose pages have been intertwined, it's all friction...

+# 04/02/2023
+The history of Rome, what I've remembered so far.
+The hard part about Rome's history is to discern the truth from the legends whom are numerous, for example there had been settlements in the regions of rome for 5000 years, the actual establishement of rome is obscured by the legend of Romulus and Remus, According to this legend the two brother are decsendents of Mars(Ares in greek mythology), and a Trojan war hero Aeneas, they were fed by a she wolf after being abandoned they built a city, got in an argument Romulus killed Remus, and named the city after himself, Rome. the city was said to accept men of all class, slaves or freemen, having many men very few woman in the city, Romulus invited neighbor tribes to a feast then abducted many woman (this is what is known as "The Rape of the Sabine Women".
+After this war was declared until they settled that Titus Tatius the Sabine King would share the kingship with Romulus, whithin Rome 100 of the most noble men were chosen to form the Roman senate "patres" (to be of advisory power to the king).
+From those patres where formed the patricians, Romulus then divided the population of Rome in to 3 military units of 100 called "centuries", the Ramnes, the Tities and Luceres.
+Then he divided the more general population into 30 "Curiae", named after the women who had stopped the war between Romulus and Tatius...

+# 05/02/2023
+More on the history of Rome, but a little context first, the city grew from small settlements on the Palatine Hill about 30km from the Tyrrhenian sea to the south of the Tiber, they were surrounded by other settlements, mostly italic-speaking in Latium(plain of the Italian peninsula), the Sabines were up the Tiber valley, the Umbrians to the north-east, Samnites to the south.
+All those Italic speakers shared the peninsula with Etruscans to the North and Greeks in the South.
+After Romulus comes the 6 others of the "7 kings of Rome", Romulus had established Rome, it's Senate, an Army and the first religious instutition.
+Then came Numa Pompilius reinforced the political and religious backbone of Rome, and introduced the 12 month solar calendar.
+After him was Tullus Hostilius compared to his predecessor he was a fighter.
+Ancus Marcius is the 4th king of Rome, he defeated the Sabines...
+Tarquinius Priscus grew Rome a lot, including the Senate, brougth the Cloaca Maxima (one of the first sewage system), and the Circus Maxima(the Chariot race stadium).
+Then came Servius Tulius, he established the Servian Tribes, a division of the Roman people, and a new wall was errected around the city...
+Finally came Tarquinius Superbus, the last king of Rome, a conqueror, a colonist, he built the Optimus Maximus(a temple of Jupiter(Zeus)), as a violent king and disrespectful of Roman custom and the Senate the people had then a pretty horrible vision of monarchy, they deposed and expelled Tarquinius and his familly in 509BC, then established the Roman Republic with Lucius Junius Brutus and Lucius Tarquinius Collatinus as Rome's first consuls.
+The term king(rex), held a negative conotation until the end of the Roman Empire.